pgcentralfoundation/pgrx/cargo-pgx/README.md

-    connect    Connect, via psql, to a Postgres instance get        Get a property from the extension control file help       Print this message or the help of the given subcommand(s) init       Initize pgx development environment for the first time install    Install the extension from the current crate to the Postgres specified by whatever `pg_config` is currently on your $PATH new        Create a new extension crate
+    connect    Connect, via psql, to a Postgres instance get        Get a property from the extension control file help       Print this message or the help of the given subcommand(s) init       Initialize pgx development environment for the first time install    Install the extension from the current crate to the Postgres specified by whatever `pg_config` is currently on your $PATH new        Create a new extension crate